 San Blas

-In the San Blas neighborhood, you’ll find everything from exclusive clothing boutiques to more affordable options, perfect for buying an authentic alpaca wool garment for your mother and more accessible souvenirs for your siblings.
+In the San Blas neighborhood, you’ll find everything from exclusive clothing boutiques to more affordable options, perfect for buying an authentic alpaca wool garment or other souvenirs.
+It becomes a vibrant artisan market on Saturdays, with stalls open throughout the week.
+Here, local artisans sell unique, handmade products.

 San Blas combines culture, craftsmanship, and gastronomy in one place, offering an unforgettable experience in Cusco.